QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

 Example 1
 =========

-This example is a version of a classic problem of optimally adjusting a variable :math:`k_t` to a target level in the face of costly adjustment
+This example is a version of a classic problem of optimally adjusting a variable :math:`k_t` to a target level in the face of costly adjustment.

-This provides a  model of gradual adjustment
+This provides a  model of gradual adjustment.

 Given :math:`k_{0}`, the objective function is